2018ik/2018ik.github.io/_wiki/faith.markdown

 ## Background

-**Faith** is defined in Hebrews as the substantiation of things hoped for, the conviction of things not seen (Heb.
+**Faith** is the substantiation of things hoped for, the conviction of things not seen (Heb.
 11:1).
 The hoped for and unseen things of God are objectively real and exist, however subjectively to an individual they are "substantiated" (i.e. given substance to, made real) through faith.
 For example, a person surrounded by radio waves will not be able to detect them and may not believe the radio waves are there unless the waves are substantiated by a radio receiver.
 Thus, all spiritual experiences require faith, as without faith to subjectively realize the truths in the Bible the word remains dead letters.
 Many people who hear the word do not profit from it, as there is no faith in their hearing (Heb.
 4:2).

 In the New Testament, faith replaces the law as God's principle in dealing with man (Gal.
 3:22-25).
 Righteousness could not be achieved through works of law by anyone in the Old Testament (Rom.
 3:20), but through the redemption of Christ, righteousness can be readily achieved through faith (Rom.
 3:22, 28).
 This justification by faith actually retroactively applies to Old Testament believers (Rom.
 4:3) through the eternal Spirit (Heb.
 9:14).
 Faith comes out of hearing, and hearing through the word of God.
 Without faith, it is impossible to be well pleasing to Him (Rom.
 10:14).
 Faith must be kept with a good conscience; failing to take care of the conscience by confessing will weaken one's faith (1 Tim.
 1:19).